dsccommunity/cNtfsAccessControl/README.md

 # cNtfsAccessControl

-The **cNtfsAccessControl** module contains the **cNtfsPermissionEntry** DSC resource that provides a mechanism to manage NTFS permission entries.
+The **cNtfsAccessControl** module contains DSC Resources for NTFS Access Control Management.

 You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cNtfsAccessControl/).